 About Our Cheese

-The best of Vermont, in one recyclable cup!
+The best of Vermont, in one 6 oz cup!
 Plain savory pasteurized goat cheese, mixed with sweet Vermont Maple Syrup and you have the perfect spread for crackers, toast, or the center of a fruit plate.

 Lake's Edge: Perhaps our signature cheese, this dramatic ash-veined pasteurized goat cheese is aged for three weeks and is named after the stones found along our Lake Champlain.
-This cheese is complimented by a light red wine such as a Pinot Noir.
+Named one of the "Best 100 Cheeses of the World" by Wine Spectator Magazine, this cheese is complimented by a light red wine such as a Pinot Noir.

 Fresh Chevres: With a creamy, fresh and pillowy texture, our pasteurized chevre has converted many-a-skeptic over to goat cheese!
 Our curds are all hand-ladeled which results in the light consistency of our fresh cheeses.
 We make a plain chevre, as well as herb crusted, pepper crusted and maple infused!
 They all pair well with a light white wine, or a lighter beer (though the pepper chevre can hold it's own with a darker brew).